appwrite/docker-flutter/README.md

 #### Environment Variables

-This image has no environment variables.
+This image has no environmental variables.

 #### Volumes

-You can mount any volume you need to allow the image to scan its files.
+You can mount any volume that you need to allow the image to scan it's files.

 ## Find Us